eternalStudent/float_to_decimal/README.md

 # float_to_decimal
 A simple implementation of float to decimal in C that almost anyone can understand.

 This was written less as a library, and more as a reference implenetation for anyone who wishes to copy-paste into their own codebase.
-However I did make some changea to make it esier to use as a standalone library.
+However I did make some allowances to make it easier to use as a standalone library.

 Add `#define FLOAT_TO_DECIMAL_IMPLEMENTATION` before `#include`ing this file in *one* C or C++ file to create the implementation.